KasiaWerner/exploerer/en/index.markdown

 The course has a duration of four weeks.
 You are expected to spend approximately 3 hours per week working through the content and doing the different activities.
 Every week you will have the chance to complete an activity and earn a badge; at the end of the course, after reflecting openly on your experience, you will be awarded The ExplOERer! badge.

-This is a course about reuse so in putting it together we have purposely reused as much content as possible, provided it was released under a Creative Commons license allowing adaptation, of course!
-All sources have been clearly identified and appropriately attributed.

 If you tweet about the course, please use the #explOERer hashtag.

 If you have a question about the course, email us at: exploerercourse [at] gmail [dot] com

+**Acknowledgements**

+This is a course about reuse so in putting it together we have purposely reused as much content as possible, provided it was released under a Creative Commons license allowing adaptation.
+All sources have been clearly identified and appropriately attributed.

 This course is part of the ExplOERer Project, co-funded by the European Commission under the Erasmus+ programme to promote OER sustainability through OER adoption and re-use in professional practice.
 To learn more about us, head over to http://www.exploerer.gu.se